fsprojects/Rezoom.SQL/doc/Language/VendorStatements.md

         , '' as TABLE_NAME
         , '' as TABLE_TYPE
         , COALESCE(null, '') as REMARKS
-    -- This is here because a SELECT with no FROM, WHERE, or LIMIT clause is assumed to return a single row. where true
+    -- This is here because a SELECT with no FROM, WHERE, or LIMIT clause -- would be assumed to return a single row. where true
 }
 ```